 Jonathan (Jo) Hicks joined the University of Aberdeen in 2019 as a lecturer in music following research fellowships at Lincoln College, Oxford, King’s College London, and Newcastle University.
 Jo’s work is concerned with the criss-crossing of musical and urban histories in the long nineteenth century—especially, though not exclusively, in big European cities like London and Paris.
 He likes to approach the music of the past via the places and spaces with which it was commonly identified, e.g. paying close attention to sites of performance or asking how music and musicians travel.
 Jo co-edited The Melodramatic Moment: Musical and Theatrical Culture, 1790-1820 with Katherine Hambridge (University of Chicago Press, 2018) and he is currently working on his first monograph, Music on the Move in Victorian London.
 Other work has appeared in the Journal of Musicology, Cambridge Opera Journal, and Music & Letters.

 Ian Newman is Associate Professor of English at the University of Notre Dame, and a fellow of the Keough-Naughton Institute for Irish studies.
 He specializes in eighteenth- and nineteenth-century British and Irish literature and culture.
 He is the author of The Romantic Tavern: Literature and Conviviality in the Age of Revolution (Cambridge University Press, 2019).
-He is co-editor with Oskar Cox Jensen and David Kennerley of Charles Dibdin and Late Georgian Culture (Oxford University Press, 2018) and, with David O’Shaughnessy, of Charles Macklin and the Theatres of London (forthcoming).
+He is co-editor with Oskar Cox Jensen and David Kennerley of Charles Dibdin and Late Georgian Culture (Oxford University Press, 2018) and, with David O’Shaughnessy, of Charles Macklin and the Theatres of London (Liverpool University Press, 2022).
 He is also responsible for a digital project tracing the meeting places of the London Corresponding Society and is a founding editor of the Keats Letters Project.
 His current research focuses on popular song and ballads, their transmission and circulation.